twibiral/obsidian-execute-code/README.md

 Do not execute code from sources you don't know or code you don't understand.
 Executing code can cause irrepairable damage.

 ## Future Work
-- Find better way to show that the program is running (for example loading sign)
+- Find better way to show that the program is running (for example a loading sign).
+- Insert run buttons on focus instead of time intervall.